geopython/stetl/docs/install.rst

 Tip: to get latest versions of GDAL and other Open Source geospatial software, best is to add the `UbuntuGIS Repository <https://wiki.ubuntu.com/UbuntuGIS>`_.
 Below a setup that works in Ubuntu 16.04 Xenial using Debian/Ubuntu packages.
-In some cases you may choose to install the same packages via `pip` to have more recent versions like for `lxml`.
+In some cases you may choose to install the same packages via `pip3` to have more recent versions like for `lxml`.

+More Linux Tips.
+See also:

+* the install commands for Debian in the [Dockerfile](https://github.com/geopython/stetl/blob/master/Dockerfile).
+* the install commands for Ubuntu in the [Travis file](https://github.com/geopython/stetl/blob/master/.travis.yml).

 - Python dependencies: ::

 	apt-get install python3-setuptools
 	apt-get install python3-dev
 	apt-get install python3-pip
-	pip install --upgrade pip
+	pip3 install --upgrade pip

 - ``libxml2/libxslt`` libs are usually already installed.
 Together with Python ``lxml``, the total install for ``lxml`` is: ::